phinik/LovelyLLamas/README.md

 2. Clone our repository, cd into it and run `poetry install` in the root directory of our repository.

 # Installing a dataset
 Our two datasets are shipped with the repo, though as zip files in order to speed up the download.
 The zip files are contained in the `datasets` directory.
-To use any of the two, simply unzip the zip file to a location of your choice. `dataset_2024_12_12_wettercom.zip` contains the data collected from wetter.com, whereas `dataset_2024_12_12_chatGPT` containes the weather reports that were rewritten with the help of chatGPT.
+To use any of the two, simply unzip the zip file to a location of your choice. `dataset_2024_12_12_wettercom.zip` contains the data collected from wetter.com, whereas `dataset_2024_12_12_chatGPT` contains the weather reports that were rewritten with the help of ChatGPT.

 # Models included in the repository
 We provide you with some of our models so that you can test them without having to train a new model: